Inlet cone

 Inlet cones (sometimes called shock cones or inlet centerbodies) are a component of some supersonic aircraft and missiles.
 They are primarily used on ramjets, such as the D-21 Tagboard and Lockheed X-7.
 Some turbojet aircraft including the Su-7, MiG-21, English Electric Lightning, and SR-71 also use an inlet cone.
+The inlet cone for circular/axisymmetric inlets has its equivalent in the intake ramp for 2-D/rectangular inlets.

 Purpose

-An inlet cone, as part of an Oswatitsch-type inlet used on a supersonic aircraft or missile, is the surface on which supersonic ram compression for a gas turbine engine or ramjet combustor takes place through oblique shock waves.
-Slowing the air to low supersonic speeds using a cone minimizes loss in total pressure (increases pressure recovery).
+An inlet cone, as part of an Oswatitsch-type inlet used on a supersonic aircraft or missile, is the 3D-surface on which supersonic ram compression for a gas turbine engine or ramjet combustor takes place through oblique shock waves.
+Slowing the air to low supersonic speeds using oblique shocks generated by a cone minimizes loss in total pressure (increases pressure recovery).
 Also, the cone, together with the inlet cowl lip, determine the area which regulates the flow entering the inlet.
-If the flow is more than that required by the engine then shock position instability(buzz) can occur.
+If the flow is more than that required by the engine then shock position instability (buzz) can occur.
 If less than that required then the pressure recovery is lower which reduces engine thrust.

 An inlet with cone may be used to supply high pressure air for ramjet equipment which would normally be shaft-driven on a turbine engine, eg to drive turbopumps for the fuel pump on the Bristol Thor ramjet and hydraulic power on the Bristol Bloodhound missile.